EllinorHenriksson/descriptive-statistics/README.md

 /**
  * Returns several descriptive statistics (average, maximum, median, minimum,
- * mode, range and standard deviation) from a set of numbers.
+ * mode, range, and standard deviation) from a set of numbers.
  *
  * @param {number[]} numbers - The set of data to be analyzed.
  * @throws {TypeError} The passed argument is not an array.